ashdrift231/GenAI_projects/Fine Tune LLAMA 2 Using LoRA & QLoRA Techniques/readme.md

 ## Introduction

 This repository demonstrates efficient fine‑tuning of **Meta’s LLaMA 2** models using **LoRA** (Low‑Rank Adaptation) and **QLoRA** (Quantized LoRA) to adapt large language models using significantly less memory and compute.
-It’s ideal for tune‑ups on custom datasets or domain‑specific tasks, even on a single 48 GB GPU.
+It’s ideal for tune‑ups on custom datasets or domain‑specific tasks, even on a single GPU.

 ---